 Words with ‘our’/’or’

-The dropping of the “u” in words that originally included “our”, is a pattern that appears across many common words.
-This is a spelling distinction that confuses many.
+Dropping the “u” in words that originally included “our” is a pattern that appears across many common words.
+This spelling distinction confuses many.

 UK English | US English |